bkrsingh1008/Adventure_Works_Sales_Analytics_Excel/README.md

 🌍 Regional Performance:

-🇦🇺🇺🇸 Australia and the US contributed 72.8% of profits.
+Australia and the US contributed 72.8% of profits.
-Other regions like 🇫🇷 France, 🇩🇪 Germany, and 🇨🇦 Canada showed steady performance.
+Other regions like France, Germany, and Canada showed steady performance.

-📉 Historical Trends:

-Revenue grew steadily from 2005–2008, with 66.5% of total revenue generated in those years.

 Features:
 ------------------------------